Private Residence Relief from Capital Gains Tax

 Provided a property has been the only or main residence at some point during the period of ownership, the final nine months of ownership will qualify for relief, regardless of how the property is used during that time.
 This period is extended to 36 months in certain circumstances -for example, when a person is a long-term resident in a care home.

-B: For disposals after 5 April 2020, where the owner has not been in shared occupancy with the tenant, periods that would have qualified for lettings relief before that date will no longer be eligible for lettings relief.
+Lettings relief is available where PRR is restricted when all or part of a residence has been let as residential accommodation, and (with effect from 6 April 2020) the owner is in shared occupancy with the tenant.
+For all disposals after 5 April 2020, where the owner has not been in shared occupancy with the tenant, periods that would have qualified for lettings relief before that date will no longer be eligible for lettings relief.
 This may result in an unexpected CGT charge arising for home sellers who had let their whole property to tenants a long time ago, when lettings relief would have been available.

 Example calculation with some of the qualifying periods

-• P acquired a house on 1 April 2008 and sold it 13 years later on 31 March 2021.
+• P bought a house on 1 April 2008 and sold it 13 years later on 31 March 2021.

 • P occupied it as his main residence for 10 years from 1 April 2008 to 31 March 2018.